Guides

 Lenient Consumer-Input Pattern

-This pattern handles various consumer inputs, such as “+91-9883443344” or “0091 9883443344”.
-It allows an optional double-zero prefix and optional spaces or hyphens within the number.
+• It allows optional spaces or hyphens within the number.

-Regex.IsMatch(s, @"^(?:(?:\+|0{0,2})91(\s*[-]\s*)?|0)?[6-9]\d{9}|(\d[ -]?){10}\d$")
+Regex.IsMatch(s, @"^(?:(?:\+|0{0,2})91(\s*[-]\s*)?|0)?[6-9]\d{9}|(\d[ -]?){10}\d$").

-Challenges of Regex Validation
+Challenges of Indian Phone Number Validation in Regex

 Validate Indian Phone Numbers with Abstract API